wilsonj806/vue-remark-issue-repro/README.md

 Gridsome should build the app successfully every time `npm run develop` is ran.

 ### Actual Result
-Gridsome crashes with the below error:
+Gridsome v0.7.0 crashes with the below error(v0.7.12 crashes with a similar stack trace, but with a couple of different names):
 ```
 TypeError: Cannot set property 'extensions' of undefined
     at processInferredFields (E:\SOFTWARE-DEV\PRs\vue-remark-issue-repro\node_modules\gridsome\lib\graphql\nodes\index.js:138:26)